v2south/BinBayes/README.md

 # BinBayes.R

-BinBayes.R is the software implementaion of Bayesian approach for the mixed effects analysis of accuracy studies using mixed binomial regression models.
+BinBayes.R is the software implementation of Bayesian approach for the mixed effects analysis of accuracy studies using mixed binomial regression models.

 ## Introduction